C# Regular Expression (Regex) Examples in .NET

 Matching boundaries between words

-To match a boundary between a word character (\w) and a non-word
+To match a boundary between a word character (\w

 first or last character in words separated by any nonalphanumeric characters.